WannaLearning/Demonstrating-Forecasting-and-Explaining-Topic-Evolution/README.md

 (1) *Extract_cs_data.py* ->
 &ensp;&ensp;&ensp;collect and preprocess the data from the MAG dataset.
 &ensp;&ensp;&ensp;(The MAG dataset can be downloaded from https://www.aminer.cn/oag-2-1)
+&ensp;&ensp;&ensp;The papers in the computer science field can be extracted from the MAG dataset by fos == "Computer science".
+&ensp;&ensp;&ensp;"field of study"(fos) are generated in the MAG dataset.
 (2) *vec_by_bert.py* ->
-&ensp;&ensp;&ensp;generate the topic embeddings via BERT model; A decoder is trained to decode embeddings to fos (field of study generated in the MAG dataset).
+&ensp;&ensp;&ensp;generate the topic embeddings via BERT model; A decoder is trained to decode embeddings to fos.
 (3) *vec_by_mpnet.py* ->
 &ensp;&ensp;&ensp;generate the topic embeddings via MPNET model; A decoder is trained to decode embeddings to fos.
 &ensp;&ensp;&ensp;(The MPNET model can be downloaded from https://www.sbert.net).